Yosef91/stories/python/episode2.md

 "who are we!!??" said attribute

-"syntax" said syntax as he through a box at print.
+"syntax" said syntax as he tied print to the wall

 "attribute" said attribute.